lopeselio/mallory/CONTRIBUTING.md

 - **MINOR** (0.1.0): New features, backwards compatible
 - **PATCH** (0.0.1): Bug fixes, backwards compatible

+## Changesets

+- Run `bun run changeset` after implementing changes.
+The CLI will ask which packages are affected and what semantic version bump to apply.
+- Provide a short summary so the automated changelog stays readable.
+- Commit the generated markdown file under `.changeset/` along with your code changes.
+- When your PR merges, the automated workflow will aggregate pending changesets and prepare the release PR.

 ## Code Style

 - Use TypeScript for type safety